10 tips for writing a great international CV

 CV checking always requires an extra pair of eyes to catch mistakes and see if what you wrote makes sense.
 If you have the opportunity, ask a native speaker who knows about grammar and CV writing styles to review your documents.

-If you want to apply for a job in a specific country and you are determined, it would be a good idea to hire a local professional to write your CV.
+If you want to apply for a job in a specific country and you are determined, it would be a good idea to hire a local professional to write your Curriculum Vitae.
 Besides, cost of resume writing services are not so high.